CDC warning: Deer with tuberculosis can pass it on to people

-SAN FRANCISCO, Calif.
-(KRON) – The Centers for Disease Control and Prevention (CDC) is warning hunters that deer carrying tuberculosis can transmit the disease to humans.
+SAN FRANCISCO (KRON) – The Centers for Disease Control and Prevention (CDC) is warning hunters that deer carrying tuberculosis can transmit the disease to humans.

-The report stated the man, who had been a hunter for 20 years, was exposed to Mycobacterium bovis — a bacteria found in deer, cattle, bison, and elk — which can spread to humans and cause tuberculosis.
+The report states the man, who had been a hunter for 20 years, was exposed to Mycobacterium bovis – a bacteria found in deer, cattle, bison and elk – which can spread to humans and cause tuberculosis.

-Doctors believe the bacteria was inhaled during the removal of diseased portions of the deer when field-dressing (removing the internal organs) deer carcasses.
+Doctors believe the bacteria was inhaled during the removal of diseased portions of the deer when field-dressing deer carcasses.

 The CDC said those in Michigan who submit deer heads that test positive for the bacteria could be at a higher risk for infection.